-Coronavirus cases may be 'tip of the iceberg' outside China: WHO
+Coronavirus cases outside China 'could be spark' for bigger fire, says WHO

 China’s central bank has taken a raft of steps to support the economy, including reducing interest rates and flushing the market with liquidity.
 From Monday, it will provide special funds for banks to re-lend to businesses.

-President Xi Jinping, who has largely kept out of the spotlight, leaving Premier Li Keqiang to take the public lead in government efforts to control the outbreak, said on Monday the government will prevent large-scale layoffs, Chinese state television reported.
+President Xi Jinping, who has largely kept out of the spotlight, leaving Premier Li Keqiang to take the public lead in government efforts to control the outbreak, said the government would prevent large-scale layoffs, Chinese state television reported.

-Xi, who was shown on television inspecting the work of community leaders in Beijing, and wearing a mask as he had his temperature taken, also said China will strive to meet economic and social targets for the year.
+Xi, who was shown on television inspecting the work of community leaders in Beijing and wearing a mask as he had his temperature taken, also said China would strive to meet economic and social targets for the year.

-He reiterated that China would beat the virus.
 One senior economist has said growth may slow to 5% or less in the first quarter.

-More than 300 Chinese firms including Meituan Dianping, China’s largest food delivery company, and smartphone maker Xiaomi Corp are seeking loans totalling at least 57.4 billion yuan ($8.2 billion), two banking sources said.
+More than 300 Chinese firms including Meituan Dianping, China’s largest food delivery company, and smartphone maker Xiaomi Corp were seeking loans totalling at least 57.4 billion yuan ($8.2 billion), two banking sources said.

+E-commerce firm Alibaba said its affiliate, Ant Financial’s MYBank unit, would offer 20 billion yuan ($2.86 billion) in loans to companies in China, with preferential terms for Hubei firms.

 Apple’s biggest iPhone maker, Foxconn, won approval to resume production in the eastern central Chinsese city of Zhengzhou, but only 10% of the workforce has managed to return, a source said.
-But the southern city of Shenzhen rejected a company request to resume work there.
+It won approval to resume partial production in the southern city of Shenzhen from Tuesday.

 Much remains to be determined about the virus, which has been linked to a market selling animals in Wuhan, the capital of Hubei province.